TissueEngineeringLab/MyoFInDer/docs/usage.markdown

 # 4. Advanced usage

-## 4.1 Command-line option
+## 4.1 Command-line options

-A single command-line option is available when starting MyoFInDer from the console.
-It allows to **disable logging**, by adding the `-n` or `--nolog` option.
+Two command-line options are available when starting MyoFInDer from the console.
+The first one allows to **disable logging**, by adding the `-n` or `--nolog` option.
 It disables both the display of log messages in the console, and recording of the log messages to the log file.
+The second option is for **testing only**.
+It will initialize the interface in a normal way, but close it right away.
+This behavior is enabled by passing the `-t` or `--test` option.

 ## 4.2 Retrieving the log messages